 We have mostly been looking at a Third Party Liability insurance for our sailboat.
 Our boat is pretty cheap, and we can handle the loss if something should happen.
 We won’t sell everything we have in Sweden, so we will also have something to return to if things should go really wrong.

 But after a bit of research we noticed that it isn’t an easy thing finding an insurance for a cheap, old sailboat (approx €20’000 with some equipment included).
 Most companies has given us a no, and we didn’t expect that.
-We had expected that we might need to pay a lot, and get a no for a full insurance, but not getting a no on third party insurance.
+We had expected that we might need to pay a lot, and get a no for a full insurance, but not getting a no on third party liability only insurance.

 We have read on some websites that it seems that many insurance companies has tightened their requirements and no longer insures cheap, old boats.
 Which is a bummer…

 We have asked for quotes at the following companies:

 Y Yachts Insurance

 Before sending a quote to Pantaenius (Swedish office) we had read that they didn’t insure boat worth less than about €50’000.
 But we thought it was worth a try anyway, it would be easy for us with Swedish office and all.
 We got a first reply that they wouldn’t be able to offer us an insurance that would be in a good price range for us, and that it probably would be to expensive for us, due to our boats value.
 We asked again to double-check if this was the case if we wanted a third party liability insurance only.
 We got the reply that they weren’t able to insure our boat at all.
 What we read on Google it might not be as tough requirements for other Pantaenius offices, but we haven’t made a full investigation if it is possible for us as a Swedish registered boat to get a third party liability insurance from those offices.